-Microsoft Excel Viewer is a small, freely distributable program that lets you view and print Microsoft Excel 2007, Microsoft Office Excel 2003, Microsoft Excel 2002, Microsoft Excel 2000, Microsoft Excel 97 for Windows and Microsoft Excel 95 for Windows workbook files.
-In addition, the Excel Viewer can open workbooks created in Microsoft Excel for the Macintosh (versions 2.2 and later).
+The Microsoft Excel Viewer is a small, freely redistributable program that lets you view and print Microsoft Excel spreadsheets if you don’t have Excel installed.
+In addition, the Excel Viewer can open workbooks that were created in Microsoft Excel for the Macintosh.

 The Microsoft Excel Viewer is the latest version of the viewer.
-It has the ability to read Excel 2007 and Excel 2010 file formats and replaces the Microsoft Excel Viewer 2003.
-For more information about opening a workbook, viewing a worksheet, working with data, and printing using the Excel Viewer, see the help file in the following location:
+It can read the file formats of all versions of Excel, and it replaces the Microsoft Excel Viewer 2003.
+For more information about opening a workbook, viewing a worksheet, working with data, and printing by using the Excel Viewer, see the following Help file:

-Microsoft also recommends installing Excel Viewer 2007 Service Pack 2 (SP2) to obtain the latest improvements to the Excel Viewer.
-To download the Excel Viewer 2007 Service Pack 2, please click the following link.
+Microsoft also recommends installing the latest updates including: Excel Viewer 2007 Service Pack 2 (SP2) to obtain the latest improvements to the Excel Viewer.
+To download the Excel Viewer 2007 Service Pack 2, click the following link.

 For more information about what is fixed by Excel Viewer 2007 Service Pack 2 (SP2), see the following KB article: